GradDip - Community Health as a subject

 A Graduate Certificate and Graduate Diploma are available to graduates who have not included Community Health at an advanced level in their first degree.
 To complete the Graduate Diploma, students must take a total of 120 points including at least 75 points at 300 level or above in Community Health.
-Programmes of study are planned according to interests and prior academic background and experience, and intending candidates should therefore consult the Chairperson of Health, Sport and Human Performance.
+Programmes of study are planned according to interests and prior academic background and experience, and intending candidates should therefore consult the Head of the School of Health.

 Scholarships and prizes